 Average travel cost for 20 days in France

-France, in general, is not an affordable destination to go to for a holiday.
-Paris alone receives 80 million visitors every year.
-The demand is so high, so naturally, the prices go up too.
+The demand is so high, so the prices increase naturally too.
 Food, transportation, and also tours are often at a reasonable price, but accommodation can really skyrocket, especially during peak season.

 Keep in mind that this estimation is for one person and doesn’t include the flights to and from France, travel insurance, and other travel items.

-For people who wish to visit France, the travel visa policy is the same as any other country that is a member of the EU or the Schengen States.
+For people who wish to visit France, the travel visa policy is the same as that of any other country that is a member of the EU or the Schengen States.
 Travellers with passports from most countries in North America, Latin America, Europe, Japan, South Korea, Singapore, Malaysia, Australia, and New Zealand can enter France without needing a visa for 90 to 180 days.

 The rest of the world has to apply for a Schengen visa which is valid for the entire Schengen State for 90 days.